weaviate/weaviate-io/developers/weaviate/concepts/data.md

 "Paul Robin Krugman is an American economist and public intellectual, who is..."
 ] -->

-Weaviate stores multiple authors like this:
+The collection looks like this:

 ```json
 [{